Chapter 7 Bankruptcy for LLCs: Everything You Need to Know

-If your limited liability company (LLC) is going out of business due to financial challenges, or has a lot of business debts, filing for a Chapter 7 bankruptcy may be a good option for you.
+If your limited liability company (LLC) is going out of business due to financial challenges or has many business debts, filing for a Chapter 7 bankruptcy may be a good option for you.

-When an LLC files for bankruptcy, a trustee will step in to liquidate the remaining business assets, which will then be used to pay creditors.
+Upon an LLC bankruptcy filing, a trustee will step in to liquidate the remaining business assets, which will then be used to pay creditors.

 How Does Bankruptcy Work for LLCs?

-As soon as a bankruptcy petition is filed, the business will stop operating and an automatic stay will take effect.
+As soon as a bankruptcy petition is filed, a corporation or LLC will stop operating, and an automatic stay will take effect.
 An automatic stay prevents creditors from coming after the company's assets.

 When an LLC files for bankruptcy, the bankruptcy trustee will liquidate all the company's assets and distribute them to creditors.
 This will be done according to the priority stipulated in the U.S. Bankruptcy Code.

-Filing for a Chapter 7 bankruptcy will ensure a number of things, including:
+Filing for a Chapter 7 bankruptcy ensures several things, including:

-• The chances of any lawsuits being brought by creditors are minimized
+• A minimized chance of any lawsuits being brought by creditors

 Unlike in a personal bankruptcy, there are no property exemptions when a small business files for bankruptcy.
 You should also note that LLCs don't receive a debt discharge.
 A discharge will not be necessary because the company will cease to exist after liquidation, making it impossible for creditors to collect any remaining debts.